 Numerous animals on the planet have tails, some use the tail to swipe insect, some use the tail to grip,...
 In the case of cats, the tail helps them maintain balance as they move around.
 Similar to other mammals, the tail of the felines is an extension of the spine which consists of multiple vertebras.
-Such a composition permit the cats to manipulate their tail as they like: bend, curve,...
+Such a composition permits the cats to manipulate their tail as they like: bend, curve,...
 Besides keeping the body balance, the tail also enables the pets to send out signals to fellow cats, people and so on in the vicinity.

-Hence, it's safe to say that by mastering the meaning behind the movement of cat's tail, you would be able to tell just what your pet is thinking.
+Hence, it's safe to say that by mastering the meaning behind the movement of the cat's tail, you would be able to tell just what your pet is thinking.

 Why A Cat Wag Its Tail In Addition To Purring